About

 In 1930, all existing rabbit boards were abolished except three—the Leichhardt, Darling Downs and Moreton.
 In 1963, the Leichhardt Rabbit Board closed and the Darling Downs Rabbit Board took over 80 km of the fence, extending it west of Chinchilla.
 The following year, the Darling Downs Rabbit Board and the Moreton Rabbit Board merged to become the Darling Downs-Moreton Rabbit Board (DDMRB).

-DDMRB provides technical support and other advice to landholders in the Board operational area to assist with rabbit eradication.
+DDMRB provides technical support and other advice to landholders in our operational area to assist with rabbit control.

-Although most of the patrols are now done by motor vehicles or all-terrain vehicles, some patrols must still be done on foot, due to the rugged nature of the terrain, making the process incredibly time-intensive.
+Although patrols are now undertaken with 4WD vehicles and all-terrain vehicles, parts of some patrols must still be done on foot, due to the rugged nature of the terrain.

 TOP